northeastern-rc/rc-public-documentation/docs/source/02_first_steps/02_connect_mac.md

 You connect to Discovery using a [secure shell](https://www.ssh.com/ssh/protocol/) program to initiate an SSH session to sign in to Discovery.
 If you usually launch software from the command line that uses a graphical user interface (GUI), see {ref}`using-x11` for tips and troubleshooting information.

-% 2FA Authentication with DUO

-% ============================

-% When you connect to Discovery you are required to complete two-factor authentication (2FA) using the app Duo.
-All Northeastern staff, faculty, and students

-% should already have Duo, as it is used with many other online campus resources, such as Canvas and myNortheastern.
-To learn more about using Duo,

-% go to `Northeastern's 2FA informational website <https://get2fa.northeastern.edu/>`_.

 ## Mac

-Mac computers come with a Secure Shell (SSH) program called [Terminal](https://support.apple.com/guide/terminal/welcome/mac) that you use to connect to Discovery using SSH.
+Mac computers come with a Secure Shell (SSH) program called [Terminal](https://support.apple.com/guide/terminal/welcome/mac) that you use to connect to the HPC using SSH.
 If you need to use software that uses a GUI, such as Matlab or Maestro, make sure to use the -Y option in the second step below (see [Using X11](using-x11) for more tips and troubleshooting information).

 :::{note}
-If you use Mac OS X version 10.8 or higher, and you have [XQuartz](https://www.xquartz.org/) running in the background to do X11 forwarding, you should execute the following command in Terminal once before connecting to Discovery:
+If you use Mac OS X version 10.8 or higher, and you have [XQuartz](https://www.xquartz.org/) running in the background to do X11 forwarding, you should execute the following command in Terminal once before connecting:

 `defaults write org.macosforge.xquartz.X11 enable_iglx -bool true`